Economic calculation problem: Financial markets

 Entrepreneurs who commit smaller errors by anticipating consumer demand more correctly attain greater financial success.
 The entrepreneurs who form the most accurate opinions regarding the future state of markets (i.e. new trends in consumer demands) earn the highest profits and gain greater control of industry.
 Those entrepreneurs who anticipate future market trends therefore waste the least amount of real capital and find the most favorable terms for finance on markets for financial capital.
 Minimal waste of real capital goods implies the minimization of the opportunity costs of capital's economic calculation.
-The value of capital goods is brought into line with the value of future consumer goods through competition in financial markets, because competition for profits among capitalist financiers rewards entrepreneurs who value capital more correctly (i.e. anticipating future prices more correctly) and eliminates capitalists who value capital least correctly.
+The value of capital goods is brought into line with the value of future consumer goods through competition in financial markets, because competition for profits among capitalist financiers' rewards entrepreneurs who value capital more correctly (i.e. anticipating future prices more correctly) and eliminates capitalists who value capital least correctly.
 To sum things up, the use of money in trading all goods (capital/labor and consumer) in all markets (spot and financial) combined with profit driven entrepreneurship and Darwinian natural selection in financial markets all combine to make rational economic calculation and allocation the outcome of the capitalist process.

 Mises insisted that socialist calculation is impossible because socialism precludes the exchange of capital goods in terms of a generally accepted medium of exchange, or money.
 Investment in financial markets determines the capital structure of modern industry with some degree of efficiency.
 The egalitarian nature of socialism prohibits speculation in financial markets.
 Therefore, Mises concluded that socialism lacks any clear tendency towards improvement in the capital structure of industry.

 Example

-Mises gave the example of choosing between producing wine or oil, making the following point:
+Mises gave the example of choosing between producing wine or oil within a centrally planned economy, making the following point:

 Such intermediate products would include land, warehouse storage, bottles, barrels, oil, transport, etc. Not only would these things have to be assembled, but they would have to compete with the attainment of other economic goals.
-Without pricing for capital goods, essentially, Mises is arguing, it is impossible to know what their rational/most efficient use is.
-Investment is particularly impossible as the potential future outputs cannot be measured by any current standard, let alone a monetary one required for economic calculation.
-The value consumers have for current consumption over future consumption cannot be expressed, quantified or implemented as investment is independent from savings.
+Without pricing for capital goods, essentially, Mises is arguing, it is impossible to know how they should rationally/efficiently use it.
+And since the absence of pricing necessitates the prior absence of a current standard of exchange, investment becomes particularly impossible.
+In other words, the potential future outputs cannot be measured by any current standard, let alone a monetary one required for economic calculation.
+Likewise, the value consumers have for current consumption over future consumption cannot be expressed, quantified or implemented.